LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_multiply.rst

 .. literalinclude:: ../../../../examples/ex4-matrix-multiply.cpp
                     :lines: 375-381

+The ``RAJA::ArgList`` type indicates which loops in the nest are to be collapsed and their nesting order within the collapse region.
 The result of using this policy is essentially the same as using an OpenMP 'parallel for' directive on the outer loop with a 'collapse(2) clause.

-This may or may not improve performance.
-This depends on how the compiler creates collapsed-loop indices using divide/mod operations and how well it can apply optimizations, such as dead-code-elimination.
+Note that collapsing loops via the OpenMP collapse clause may or may not improve performance.
+It depends on how the compiler creates collapsed-loop indices using divide/mod operations and how well it can apply optimizations, such as dead-code-elimination.
 Note that there are no policies for the individual loop levels inside the OpenMP collapse policy.

-Lastly, we describe how to use a ``RAJA::statement::CudaKernel`` type to collapse a loop nest into a single CUDA kernel and launch it with a particular thread-block decomposition.
+Lastly, we describe how to use ``RAJA::statement::CudaKernel`` types to collapse a loop nest into a single CUDA kernel and launch it with a particular thread-block decomposition.

-Here is a policy that will distribute all row iterations across the CUDA thread blocks and all column iterations across the threads in each
+Here is a policy that will distribute the row indices across CUDA thread blocks and all column indices across threads in each
 block:

 .. literalinclude:: ../../../../examples/ex4-matrix-multiply.cpp
-                    :lines: 422-431
+                    :lines: 416-425

 This is equivalent to defining a CUDA kernel with the lambda body inside it and defining row and column indices as::